bskydive/kbo/README.md

 ### What is this?

 This is my identity, contacts and code examples preview page.
-Also, I'm using it as a bookmarking service.
+Also, I'm using it as a bookmarking service starting from the 2014.

 ### What is this repository for?